Into The Wild: Work With Me

 – Breathwork

-– Working with myth and archetype
+– Working with myth and archetype (see below for ‘mythopoetic communities’)

 – Qoya: a movement practice for living wise, wild, and free

-Contextual-Conceptual Therapy/Suicide Therapy (which works with METAPHOR as a huge component)
+Contextual-Conceptual Therapy / Suicide Therapy (which works with METAPHOR as a huge component)

 – Ancestral healing work